 33. The role of so-called "kin-States" is only a subordinate one, which only comes into play after the primary role of the home-State and the role of the international community.
 A kin-State may not substitute itself for the home-State in the protection of a community living on the territory of the home state.
-The role of kin-states is also limited to maintaining genuine linguistic and cultural links with the kin-community: legitimate concerns of kin-States do not stretch to fostering the autonomy of a community residing in another State.
+The role of kin-States is also limited to maintaining genuine linguistic and cultural links with the kin-community: legitimate concerns of kin-States do not stretch to fostering the autonomy of a community residing in another State.
 Respect for the existing framework of minority protection must be held as a priority.
 Multilateral and bilateral treaties must be interpreted and implemented in good faith in the light of the principle of good neighbourly relations between States.

 IV.
-Assessment of the draft law
+Assessment of the Draft Law

 34. Draft Law No. 462741-6 removes the requirement of the consent by the territorial state with the cession of a territory under its sovereignty to the Russian Federation.
-In case "when it is not possible to conclude an international treaty because of the absence of efficient sovereign state government in the foreign state" (Draft Article 4 par.
-2.1), a part of the territory of another state may be admitted to the Russian Federation on the basis of a referendum conducted in accordance with the legislation of the foreign state.
-The two instances (referendum or request) are alternative rather than cumulative: each of them is therefore of itself sufficient to trigger the procedure of the admission of a territory to the Russian Federation.
-In both cases, the original territorial sovereign has no saying in the whole process.
+In case "when it is not possible to conclude an international treaty because of the absence of efficient sovereign state government in the foreign state" (Draft Article 4 (2.1), a part of the territory of another state may be admitted to the Russian Federation on the basis of a referendum conducted in accordance with the legislation of the foreign state, or on the basis of request of state authorities of the said part of the foreign state.
+The two instances (referendum or request) are alternative rather than cumulative: each of them is therefore in itself sufficient to trigger the procedure of the admission of a territory to the Russian Federation.
+In both cases, the original territorial sovereign has no say in the whole process.

-35. Unlike the original text of the Law No. 6-FKZ, which presupposed the consent of the original territorial sovereign and the conclusion of an international treaty between this state and the Russian Federation, Draft Law No. 462741-6 removes these requirements in case the other state should not be in the position to negotiate an international treaty in the light of the absence of an efficient sovereign state government, i.e. in a situation of political and constitutional crisis for the foreign state.
+35. Unlike the original text of the Law No. 6-FKZ, which presupposed the consent of the original territorial sovereign and the conclusion of an international treaty between this state and the Russian Federation, Draft Law No. 462741-6 removes these requirements in case the other state should not be in the position to negotiate an international treaty in the light of the absence of an efficient sovereign state government, i.e. in a situation of political and constitutional crisis of the foreign state.

-36. The draft law attributes the assessment of the inefficiency of the sovereign government to the Russian Federation itself.
-Similarly, the assessment of the legality, including possibly the constitutionality (the draft law refers to the legislation but not explicitly to the constitution of the foreign state) of the referendum is attributed to the Russian Federation.
+36. The Draft Law attributes the assessment of the inefficiency of the sovereign government to the Russian Federation itself.
+Similarly, the assessment of the legality, including possibly the constitutionality (the Draft Law refers to the legislation but not explicitly to the constitution of the foreign state) of the referendum is attributed to the Russian Federation.
 In respect of the request "of the state authorities of the said part of the foreign state", there is no reference to their legitimacy and powers.
-In sum, the draft law disregards the essential need for the foreseen procedures to comply with all the constitutional rules of the foreign state, including the mechanisms of control by the central authorities over the local ones.
+In sum, the Draft Law disregards the essential need for the foreseen procedures to comply with all the constitutional rules of the foreign state, including the mechanisms of control by the central authorities over the local ones.
 The yardstick of the legitimacy and legality of the initiatives within the foreign state aimed at the admission into the Russian Federation shifts from the legal order of the foreign state (to which the territory in question clearly still belongs) to external sources, notably the recipient State (which has neither jurisdiction, nor authority over that territory).